 A detail-oriented lawyer at Buckfire & Buckfire, P.C. will gather evidence to determine if you have the basis for filing a medical malpractice lawsuit.
 If your child was the victim of medical negligence, we will sue the hospital and doctor responsible for your child’s brain injury.

-Infant Brain Damage Settlement Example
+Infant Brain Damage Case Study

 A birth injury medical malpractice lawsuit was filed against a hospital.
 The case alleged that a doctor and nurse were negligent in assessing an expectant mother.